ahmedfathy-m/QuickSheet/README.md

 Here's how you can use `QuickSheetOptions` to customise your pop-up
 - `fraction`: Represents the height of the sheet as a percentage of the screen height
 - `isExpandable`: Setting this option to `true` enables the pop-up to expand to a near full height
-- `isScrollable`: Setting this option to `true` enables scrolling in the content view
+- `isScrollable`: Setting this option to `true` enables scrolling in the content view when expanded
 - `cornerRadius`: Changing this value determines the radius of the top left and right corners
 - `blurEffect`: Choose a background effect from a system-defined list `UIBlurEffect.Style`
 - `shadowStyle`: Determines the shadow style of the pop-up.
 Set to `.standard` to use the default configuration or create your own `QuickSheetOptions.ShadowStyle` constant as follows